diraneyya/deep-music-visualizer-showdown/content/post/2021-12-01-seongho-ha.md

 This is Seongho's entry for the competition.

-I made two videos, I was inspired by the type of music I heard in the _Soulfully Yours_ parties in Holland.
+I made two videos, I was inspired by a look at National Geographic.

 ## Command Variations

-I tried different things, the tempo command seems to help me achieve what I wanted to achieve because of this and that.
+I tried various things, tested various options, and got results.

 ### Competition Entry 1